Best AI Study Tools

 Pair terms with definitions or events with dates to lock in vocabulary and facts.

-Clear a topic by defeating a "boss": answer streaks deal damage and reward mastery.
+Work through a topic level by level, with streaks and milestones that reward mastery.

 Whole-class review where every student plays along live from their own device.